stsichler/nbdpnp/README.md

 # nbdpnp

-*NOTE: Parts of this project were generated with the help of AI tools.*
+*NOTE: Most parts of this project were generated with the help of AI tools.*

 This project adds plug-and-play functionality to nbd-server, making it particularly suitable for sharing optical drives with removable media, such as CD/DVD or Blu-ray drives, with one or more client computers.
 This is achieved through two Python 3 services: